Top travel tips A–Z

 Here's what you need to know about shopping in Norway.
 And before you go, here is information on currency and prices.

-In Norway everyone has the unrestricted right of free access in the countryside, including the national parks.
-Read more about the rights of access.
+In Norway, everyone has the unrestricted right to access the countryside, including the national parks.
+Read more on the right to roam.

 You must be over 18 years to buy tobacco in Norway.